The World Is Not Enough (song): Critical reception

 "The World Is Not Enough" received mainly positive reviews from music critics.
 Kerrang! magazine noted that "Nothing takes a band into the truly immortal like a Bond theme, and Garbage's ever-burgeoning celebrity will be done no harm whatsoever by this appropriately lush and orchestral anthem."
-A Radio Times reviewer wrote that the song "sounds like Shirley Bassey revisited", while AllMusic's Steve Thomas Erlewine wrote that Garbage "expertly modernized the classic Bond sound, while turning in a strong melodic tune.
+A Radio Times reviewer wrote that the song "sounds like Shirley Bassey revisited", while AllMusic's Stephen Thomas Erlewine wrote that Garbage "expertly modernized the classic Bond sound, while turning in a strong melodic tune.
 A first class theme song".
 PopMatters called the song a "top-notch Bond theme", following the Shirley Bassey template.
 In a Billboard review, Chuck Taylor wrote that Garbage was an inspired choice and the song "rings of international intrigue, with the slinky gait, noir-ish guitar line and grand chorus we have come to expect ... the song's darkly sexy, electronic ambience is wholly in keeping with Garbage's distinctive soundprint.
 [It is] not only the best 007 theme in eons, it is a great Garbage track that should thrill fans of band and Bond alike".
 IGN ranked "The World Is Not Enough" ninth on its list of top 10 James Bond songs, stating, "Shirley Manson's warbling croon is a perfect fit for an opening sequence and her bandmates gel well with Arnold's sweeping symphonics."

 Negative reviews revolved around the theme's classic Bond sound.
 LAUNCHcast's James Poletti called the song a "perfectly competent Bond theme", but "the formula seems a little too easy.
 Perhaps they would have done better to rise to the challenge of doing something a little different, something a little more knowingly tongue-in-cheek."
 Melody Maker stated, "You know what this sounds like before you hear it.
 If the people in charge want Garbage, then why not let them do what Garbage do?"
-In its review of Absolute Garbage, Pitchfork called the song a "predictable 'Goldfinger' permutation signaling the band's limitless affinity for big-budget theatrics."
+In its review of Absolute Garbage, Pitchfork called the song a "predictable "Goldfinger" permutation signaling the band's limitless affinity for big-budget theatrics."

 The song appeared in two "best of 1999" radio-station polls: number 87 in 89X's Top 89 Songs of 1999 and number 100 in Q101's Top 101 of 1999.
 In 2012 Grantland ranked "The World Is Not Enough" the second-best Bond song of all time, behind "Goldfinger".